mlochbaum/BQN/implementation/vm.md

 ### Instructions

 The following instructions are defined (those without names are tentatively reserved only).
 The ones emitted by the self-hosted BQN compiler are marked in the "used" column.
-Instructions marked "NS" are used only in programs with namespaces, and those marked "HE" are used only with headers `:` or predicates `?`.
 Only those marked "X" are needed to support the compiler and self-hosted runtime.
+"NS" indicates instructions used only in programs with namespaces, "HE" is for headers `:` or predicates `?`, and "HR" is for high-rank array notation `[]`.

 |  B | Name | Used | Like | Args     | Description
 |---:|------|:----:|-----:|:---------|------------